The A-Z of Telesales - Part 1

 When selling remotely, it’s important to not assume that the same tactic will work with each lead, and your approach should reflect this.

-To be effective in this kind of situation, you must learn the art of developing tailored sales scripts for different scenarios which allow for the customization of key messaging points.
 A variety of sales scripts can be developed depending on the different kinds of leads, products, services, and pain points; almost any element of the process could be given individual attention.

 Exercise and practice your scripts with peers so that when the time comes to interact with customers, you’re prepared and confident and able to present ideas in a way that resonates with them.
 These sales scripts can also include things like FAQs or potential reasons why a lead might hesitate to convert.